Frequently Asked Questions

 while the review takes place, you must negotiate this with the

-Q-COMP does not review payments, this means we will not make
+We do not review payments, this means we will not make payments

-payments to claimants or reimburse medical treatment.
-If you are
+to claimants or reimburse medical treatment.
+If you are financially

-financially suffering you may wish to contact CentreLink or your
+suffering you may wish to contact CentreLink or your superannuation

 There is no provision in the Workers Compensation